 26. Small Wolf Tattoos

 Wolves are a protective symbol in many cultures because they can see in the dark.
-That makes wolf tattoos great tattoo choice for both men and women.
+That makes wolf tattoos a great tattoo choice for both men and women.
 Another aspect of wolves that people feel connected to is their duality; they are wild, fierce, and untamed, yet very loyal and live in tight family groups with their mates and cubs.
 For that reason, many couples choose to get matching wolf tattoos.
 A wolf tattoo looks striking in any size, including small.

 27. Small Owl Tattoo